Deciding where to invest

 When it comes to investing your savings for retirement, you have the option to take control and choose your investment strategy.

-If you’ve decided to choose your own investments for your pension, rather than relying on the default option, you may want to think about the sort of strategy you will follow.
+If you’ve decided to choose your own investments for your pension, rather than relying on the default option, you may want to think about the sort of investment strategy you will follow.

 This will depend on how long there is until you are planning to use the money in your pension and how comfortable you are in taking some risk with your savings, as a way of increasing their growth potential.